basillatif/lmu-cmsi-386/homework3/written-exercises.md

 ## Problem 3

 F is a pointer to a function that takes in 2 arguments.
 THe first argument is a pointer to an anonymous function that takes in a double and an array of doubles and returns a double.
 The second argument is a double. \*f is called with multiple arguments, the first being a double and the rest being unspecified

+## Problem 4

+The representation of the Derived object contains one b field.
+Even though a b field was declared in the Base class, the Derived class overwrites the existent b value with the new b value since they are the same variable.
+If the programmer creates an object from the Base class, accessing the b field of that class would return a string.
+If the programmer creates an object from the Derived class, accessing the b field of that class would return an int.